Have you ever wondered how geometry can enhance your photography skills and take your photos to the next level?

-This is actually relating to positioning and composition.
+This is actually related to positioning and composition.

 According to several studies, our eyes and minds are bound to be more attracted to more symmetrical things.

 The left and right sides of humans are not 100% the same.
-But some people have faces with almost the same left and right sides.
+But some people have faced with almost the same left and right sides.

 They are considered beautiful and more attractive to the opposite sex.

 Because symmetry shows good genetics, especially in terms of reproductive health.